Peer Support Worker Project Group

 The draft strategy, which is for 2014-2017, has been developed in partnership with people who use mental health services and carers.

-Five events are being run in June and July 2014 where people can meet those responsible for commissioning, or buying, mental health services on behalf of the population and have their say:
+Five events were run in June and July 2014 where people receiving services and organisations providing services met those responsible for commissioning, or buying, mental health services on behalf of the population.